TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-07-17-thank-you-for-doing-this-to-me.md

 ---
 layout: post
 lang: en
-ref: this-is-what-you-did-to-me
+ref: staring-oppression-in-the-face
-title: A culture of silence and noise.
+title: A culture of silent noise and oppression.
 image: true
 medium: 'byrslf.co/this-is-what-you-did-to-me-thank-you-f022186bceda'
 excerpt: "Thank you for teaching me how to speak.
-And then asking me to be silent when I did speak."
+And then asking me to be silent when I did speak.
+For everyone who has looked oppression in the face."
 categories: [poetry]
 comments: true
+tags: [poetry, feminism]
 ---

 ### 1. This is what you did to me.
 Thank you.